shopware/docs/guides/plugins/plugins/storefront/add-custom-sorting-product-listing.md

 ## Create individual sorting with migration

-In order to make your sorting manageable in the administration by the user, you will need to migrate the data to the database.
+In order to make your sorting manageable in the Administration by the user, you will need to migrate the data to the database.

 Create a new Migration in your plugin: